davidebbo/davidebbo.github.io/_posts/2014-12-16-azure-service-principal.markdown

 $mycreds = New-Object System.Management.Automation.PSCredential ("dc5216de-6fac-451a-bec4-9d2fb5568031", $secpasswd)
 ```

+**Security note**: because you need to use the key explicitly in this command, you'll want to avoid having it as is in your script (or it might end up getting pushed to a public repo by mistake!).
+Instead, you'd set up the CI server to make it available to you as an environment variable, and use that instead (or something along those lines).

 We are now able to add the Service Principal account, e.g.

     Add-AzureAccount -ServicePrincipal -Tenant 361fae6d-4e30-4f72-8bc9-3eae70130332 -Credential $mycreds

-And finally, we're able to do stuff!
-Let's list all the resources (e.g. Websites) in the resource group that we were granted access to:
+PowerShell is now using your Service Principal identity, and finally, we're able to do stuff!
+Let's list all the resources (e.g. Websites, databases, ...) in the resource group that we were granted access to:

     Get-AzureResource -ResourceGroupName MyResGroup

 This should work!

-But if we try on some other resource group that we were not given access to, it will fail. e.g.
+But if we try it on some other resource group that we were not given access to, it will fail. e.g.

     Get-AzureResource -ResourceGroupName OtherResGroup

-This is RBAC doing its thing.
+This is RBAC doing its magic.

 ## Conclusion

-It know, it feels like pretty complex steps to do something simple.
-Those steps will definitely get easier over time.
-But for now, with a little extra work it will let you automate your Azure Account in all kind of ways, with the power of RBAC limiting access to exactly what it should be.
+It know, it feels like a lot of steps to do something simple.
+Those steps will definitely get easier in the near future (there will be a way to create the Service Principal with one PowerShell command).
+But for now, with a little extra work it will let you automate your Azure Account in all kind of interesting ways, with the power of RBAC scoping access to exactly what it should be.